rstraub/rstraub.github.io/_drafts/domain-driven-design-book-review.md

 Yes, it is dense.
 Yes, it is fuzzy at times.
 Domain-Driven Design is also a treasure trove of valuable lessons for the craftsman who wants to step up his/her **Software Design** game.

 Final score: 9 out of 10.
 Don't miss out on this title.

+_What are your thoughts on Domain-Driven Design?
+Let us know in the comments below!_